Aadya-Anil/math-adaptive-prototype/README.md

 The goal of this project is to demonstrate:

-clear system design

-adaptive logic
+- adaptive logic

-performance tracking
+- performance tracking

-clean, readable code
+- simple, clean and readable code with clear system design

-rather than heavy UI or machine-learning complexity.

 ## Project Structure

 src/
-  ├── main.py              # Session flow and user interaction
+  |-- main.py              # Session flow and user interaction
-  ├── puzzle_generator.py  # Difficulty-based math question generation
+  |--puzzle_generator.py  # Difficulty-based math question generation
-  ├── adaptive_engine.py   # Adaptive difficulty logic
+  |-- adaptive_engine.py   # Adaptive difficulty logic
-  └── tracker.py           # Performance tracking and session statistics
+  |-- tracker.py           # Performance tracking and session statistics

 Each module has a single responsibility, making the system easy to understand and extend.

-System Flow
+## System Flow
 Start session
    ↓
 Enter user name